View Tenafly Nature Center Trail Map in a larger map

 What do the colored tags and colored tape mean near Haring Rock?

 We’re investigating a site near Haring Rock for a new Education & Discovery Center.
 The colored tags and tape on trees indicate the different types of surveys supporting our site investigation.

 Yellow Tags Survey & inventory-trees have been assessed for species, size & health

 Pink Tape Soil boring markers & topography survey markers

 Orange Tape Wetlands boundary markers

-Please click here to view our full proposal for a New Education & Discovery Center.
+Please view our full proposal for a New Education & Discovery Center.

-We invite you to stop in at Tenafly Nature Center’s Visitor Center at 313 Hudson Ave. in Tenafly, or you can contact us by phone 201-568-6093 or e-mail.
+We invite you to stop in at Tenafly Nature Center’s Visitor Center at 313 Hudson Ave. in Tenafly.
+You can also contact us by phone at 201-568-6093 or contact us via e-mail

 Trail Rules & Information

 Please respect the wildlife and their habitat.
 Take only pictures...and leave nothing.